ikjordan/picozx81/README.md

 ## Board Specific
 ### Waveshare PiZero
 + The Waveshare PiZero has two USB-C connectors.
 Use the connector closest to the HDMI connector to provide power.
 Connect a keyboard to the other USB port using an OTG cable.
 If necessary, a female micro USB to male USB C adaptor can be used
++ The board can be back powered by some TVs.
+This can cause the board to not start correctly.
+If this happens either connect the power before attaching the HDMI cable, or press the reset button on the board
 ### PicoMiteVGA
 + The PicoMiteVGA board has a PS/2 keyboard socket.
 Currently this is not supported, a USB keyboard must be used
 + PicomiteVGA only supports 1 level of Red and Blue, so it cannot display the full range of colours that Chroma can generate